pmontesano/frontend-shopping-cart/README.md

 # frontend-shopping-cart

-> This is web application Frontend.
+> This is a Frontend challenge

 ## Environment setup